JulianNicholls/States-Quiz/README.md

 ## Two projects

 There are actually two projects in this repo.
 The root directory is the quiz and the [data-app](/data-app) directory contains the project that I used to create the dates list, with the locations in the states map image, and the names and capitals.

 ## Progress

-First version that allows you to click on a state name for the highlighted state.
+Click on the answer that matches the state highlighted in Blue.

+Keeps score and shows wrong answers.

+**BUG**: After all 50 states, currently it crashes.
+There is no mystery, it's just that there is no code dealing with it at the moment.

 ## Git client